SamanthaBooth81/clay_and_fire/README.md

 - Has links to Social Media sites Facebook and Instagram.

-- User account functionality, to keep track of order history and store delivery information.
+- User Account functionality, to keep track of order history and store delivery information.

 And the Owner will need a website that:

 - Appealingly displays their products.

 - Allows them to add, edit and remove products.
-Stock Quantities wasn't a requirement as products are handmade to order and therefore only become unavailable when the seller wishes to stop the product.
+Stock Quantities wasn't a requirement as products are handmade to order and therefore only become unavailable when the seller wishes to stop selling the product.

 - Allows customers to get in contact if required whilst having some information readily available to reduce the number of contact forms received.

+- Allows user to share feedback on products in order to improve products/service.

 # User Stories